Stochastic Optimal Control via Local Occupation Measures: The primal perspective revisited: local occupation measures

-\section{The Primal Perspective revisited: Local Occupation Measures}
+\section{The primal perspective revisited: local occupation measures}

-In this section, we briefly discuss the primal side of the construction presented in the previous section which gives rise to the localized notion of occupation measures.
-The primal corresponding to \eqref{eq:disc_subHJB} reads
+In this section, we discuss the primal counterpart of the construction presented in the previous section.
+The primal counterpart of \eqref{eq:disc_subHJB} reads

-where $\mathcal{M}(Y)$ refers to the set of {\em signed} measures supported on $Y$.
-This problem reveals that discretization of the problem domain translates from this perspective into a ``localized'' notion of the occupation measures.
-Specifically, restriction of the expected state-action occupation measures $\xi$ introduced in Section \ref{sec:background} to a subdomain $[t_{i-1}, t_i] \times X_k \times U$ from the partition (cf. Figure \ref{fig:local_occupation_measure_support}) yields the local state-action occupation measure $\xi_{i,k}$:
+where $\mathcal{M}(Y)$ refers to the space of signed measures supported on $Y$.
+The decision variables in \eqref{eq:disc_weakOCP} can be interpreted as localized generalization of the occupation measure pair introduced in Section \ref{sec:background}.
+Specifically, the restriction of the expected state-action occupation measures $\xi$ to a subdomain $[t_{i-1}, t_i] \times X_k \times U$ from the partition generates the local state-action occupation measure $\xi_{i,k}$: